MarketingFebruary 23, 2026

 • Don’t register a company.
 Once you’ve registered a limited company you immediately add unnecessary admin to your workload.
 Hold off until you are taking money from either sales or investment.

-• Don't buy business cards.
-Honestly, nobody really cares about business cards these days and they're a waste of money.
+• Don’t buy business cards.
+Honestly, nobody really cares about business cards these days and they’re a waste of money.
+I still see people doing this and it baffles me.
+Just exchange Linkedin profiles on your phone when you meet people.

-• Don't pay for a professionally designed logo.
-You'll probably change your logo once your startup takes off.
-Just use a free logo builder like Canva's one for now.
+• Don’t pay for a professionally designed logo.
+You’ll probably change your logo once your startup takes off.
+Just use a free logo builder like Canva’s one for now.
+Or any one of the bazillion AI logo builders out there.
+Honestly, it doesn’t matter at this stage.

 • Don’t quit your day job.
 It’s going to take you much longer than you think before your startup is going to be able to pay you.
 Don’t cut off your source of income before you can afford to.